fishing equipment and crab baskets on the docks next to the shoreline of a town.

 Home > Resources

-A fundamental driver for putting together the Seafood Trail has been to showcase what already exists within the seafood industry in North Wales.
-This includes utilising resources and research generated by the great work of many people and projects before this.
+The Seafood Trail aims to showcase all things Seafood in North Wales.
 By celebrating the coastal community's culture and heritage through seafood, the trail emphasises its integral role in the region's identity.
-Explore the resources below that played a key role in shaping the Seafood Trail.
+Tap into the resources and research below that have shaped the Seafood Trail.

 Seafood in Cymraeg